lukemoderwell/style-guide/ios/krush-swift-style-guide.markdown

 ### Unused Code

 Unused (dead) code, including Xcode template code and placeholder comments should be removed.
-An exception is when your tutorial or book instructs the user to use the commented code.

 Aspirational methods not directly associated with the tutorial whose implementation simply calls the super class should also be removed.
 This includes any empty/unused UIApplicationDelegate methods.